mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-A reference member of a class must be initialized in the constructor and it cannot be reassigned.
+A reference member of a class must be initialised in the constructor and it cannot be reassigned.
 However, a pointer member can be reassigned, freed, and null.
 So, if not sure, a pointer is an easy choice as it is more flexible.